Affinage

 Synthesis pass · forward-looking unresolved questions

-• E3 ligase for Gαs unknown
+• Identity of the ubiquitin ligase acting on Gαs unknown

 Mechanism profile